 "Classified" restaurants are a collection of casual European cafés specializing in artisan breads, cheeses and boutique wines, and are renowned for their breakfast and all-day dining menu.
 Offering casual seating areas in most locations, Classified encourages neighbourhood street-level interaction.
 In December 2020, we have created a new modern bakery brand, "Rise by Classified", a sub-brand of "Classified".
 With a selection of pastries, a dine-in area for comfort food, an exhaustive list of beverages, and a collection of locally sourced retail products, "Rise by Classified" focuses on providing a local dining experience that can be enjoyed in the restaurant or at home.
-"Classified" is our Group's flagship brand and contributes to over 77.0% of our total revenue.
-During the year ended 31 December 2020, Classified recorded revenues of approximately HK\$57.5 million (2019: HK\$74.7 million), representing a decrease of 23.0% as compared to the previous year.
+"Classified" is our Group's flagship brand.
+During the year ended 31 December 2022, we have closed two "Classified" restaurants due to the expiry of tenancy agreement and Classified recorded a net revenue of approximately HK\$37.5 million (31 December 2021: HK\$59.9 million), representing a decrease of approximately 37.5% as compared to the last corresponding period.

-"The Pawn" is a full service restaurant located in one of Hong Kong's iconic landmarks.
+The Group also previously owned and operated "The Pawn", a full service restaurant, located in one of Hong Kong's iconic landmarks.
 It marries a contemporary dining and bar concept with a unique innovative space aiming to be more than just a dining experience.
-It is a communal social venue for an eclectic mix of groups and sub-cultures at any time of the day or night, celebrating retro-futurism, arts and design through casual-chic, alfresco and contemporary dining.
-During the year ended 31 December 2020, The Pawn recorded revenues of approximately HK\$17.1 million, representing a decrease of 47.7% as compared to the previous year (2019: HK\$32.8 million).
+A communal social venue for an eclectic mix of groups and sub-cultures at any time of the day or night, celebrating retro-futurism, arts and design through casual-chic, alfresco and contemporary dining.
+In light of the financial performance of The Pawn coupled with the uncertainty of the future economic conditions brought by the novel coronavirus outbreak, the Company had entered into a termination agreement with the landlord to terminate the tenancy agreement for The Pawn with effect from 16 September 2021.
+The mode of our operation of The Pawn changed from being the owner and manager of The Pawn to only acting as the manager of the restaurant operating at the same address as The Pawn, which is owned by Canton